Doug Dailey: Biography

 Dailey was born in Orrell Park, Liverpool.
 He represented his country on many occasions including several editions of the Tour of Britain.
 He received the Merseyside Golden Cycle award in 1969 and 1984.
 He retired from competition in 1986 after 26 years and became national coach for 10 years.
 After a brief break he returned as logistics manager.
 Dailey is also former manager of Kirkby Sports Centre.
 He lives in Ruthin, North Wales.

 Dailey was logistics coordinator at the Summer Olympics for the third time in 2008, he ensured all British Cycling's kit, scientific equipment, medical back-up and the athletes themselves arrived safely in Beijing.
 Dailey began sending equipment out three months earlier, in May, to ensure everything ran smoothly.
-Dailey was made an MBE for services to sport in the Queen's New Year Honours list in 2008.
+Dailey was appointed a Member of the Most Excellent Order of the British Empire (MBE) for services to sport in the 2008 New Year Honours.
 In 2009, he was inducted into the British Cycling Hall of Fame.
 Dailey is credited with discovering several important British cyclists, including Chris Froome.